CARTAvis/manual_source/source/appendix_b_known_issues.rst

 Appendix B: known issues
 ========================
-CARTA has the following known issues for the release v2.0 (updated up to June 7, 2020).
+CARTA has the following known issues for the release v3.0 (updated up to August 23rd, 2022).

 The CARTA development team plans to address these issues in coming releases.

 Stability and performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-* `Optimize spatial matched catalog performance <https://github.com/CARTAvis/carta-frontend/issues/1432>`_
-* `Optimize catalog map calculation <https://github.com/CARTAvis/carta-frontend/issues/1426>`_
-* `frontend crash when loading a 1x1 pixel image <https://github.com/CARTAvis/carta-frontend/issues/1365>`_
-* `Frontend chokes when loading region files with a large number of regions <https://github.com/CARTAvis/carta-frontend/issues/1252>`_
-* `cursor update for profiles stops during zoom <https://github.com/CARTAvis/carta-frontend/issues/544>`_
+* `CARTA crashes when using beam tables with 64-bit floats <https://github.com/CARTAvis/carta-backend/issues/1166>`_
 * `performance impact of AST grid tolerance to wide field images <https://github.com/CARTAvis/carta-frontend/issues/451>`_
 * `backend crash when enable multiple profile plot <https://github.com/CARTAvis/carta-backend/issues/825>`_
-* `backend crash when attempting to load a per-plane-beam cube as new while the current one is animating <https://github.com/CARTAvis/carta-backend/issues/774>`_
-* `CARTA hangs when attempting double-click to load an image with long header <https://github.com/CARTAvis/carta-backend/issues/768>`_
-* `backend crash when cancelling moment calculations with per-plane-beam cube <https://github.com/CARTAvis/carta-backend/issues/652>`_
-* `Regex causes seg fault with 6000-point polygon <https://github.com/CARTAvis/carta-backend/issues/649>`_

 Spectral profiler
 ^^^^^^^^^^^^^^^^^
+* `unable to convert Jy/beam to K if the spectral axis is VRAD but converting to FREQ is possible <https://github.com/CARTAvis/carta-frontend/issues/1907>`_
-* `progress indicator of the spectral profiler <https://github.com/CARTAvis/carta-frontend/issues/1429>`_
+* `cursor info of the spectral profiler widget when profile smoothing is enabled <https://github.com/CARTAvis/carta-frontend/issues/1880>`_

 Spectral line query